yankeexe/Notes/css/readme.md

 ---
 ## CSS Animations
  **Transform Translate**
- - Putting the value of translate to zero will bring it back to the orginal form.
+ - Putting the value of translate to zero will bring it back to the original form.
  - Just think of it as X and Y axis, the beginning position `(0,0)` and then you start from there.
  - Animation is specified using the `@keyframes` keyword followed by the name of the animation where the syntax is
   ```css